mnipritom/mnipritom/resources/assets/productions/documents/journals/quotes.md

   - baseline of masculinity is that bad things are gonna happen to you and you're gonna absorb them and use them into grow into a more competent individual
   - it's the scarcity of something that gives it it's value
   - weaponize your attention
+  - a man losing a woman is like losing a child, because you protect her and take care of her, whereas a women losing a man is like losing a parent, and i think we are evolutionarily, biologically designed to deal with losing parents better than we are to deal with losing children, so i think breakups are harder for men
   - dhalsim
     - my fire was just an illusion, it burnt you because you believed it was real
   - money is an amplifier, money amplifies, man can make money, money does not make man, if you're a dork and you get rich, you're a rich dork, if you're a G and you get rich, you're a top G